30-Year-Old Center – New York Islanders

 Mikhail Grabovski Contract Information:

-Signed a one-year, $3 million contract with the Capitals in August of 2013.
+Signed a four-year, $20 million contract with the Islanders in July 2014.

 To instantly reveal our fantasy analysis of every player – including Mikhail Grabovski – simply subscribe now.

 |2014-15 Proj||30||NHL||NYI||73||Subscribe now to see our 2014-15 projections for Mikhail Grabovski|

 Age is determined on October 1st of each season.No Yes

 |Apr 13||at BUF||0||0||0||0||0||0||0||0||2||0.0||0||0||18:26||0:00|

 |Apr 6||at CLS||Did Not Play|

 |Mar 14||SJ||Did Not Play|